Protecting Minor Children

 If You Have Minor Children, You Need An Estate Plan

-Many people wrongly believe that estate planning is only for our twilight years.
-The truth is that if you have children — especially minor children — you need an estate plan.
+Protecting Minor Children is often overlooked as many people wrongly believe that estate planning is only for our twilight years.
+The truth is that if you have children — especially minor children — you need an estate plan to protect their future.

 At Terrazas Henkel, P.C. we help young parents throughout western Montana put estate plans in place to make sure that their minor children are cared for in the event that the worst happens.

-Everyone should have an estate plan.
+Everyone should have an estate plan, and parents or guardiance especially should have a plan for protecting minor children.
 A will, trust, power of attorney, and other estate planning documents allows you to direct how your property is divided after your death and ensure that your final wishes regarding end-of-life health care are known.

 Who will care for your children if you and your spouse pass away?